 The Chihuahua Club of America encourages genetic testing.
 Should you want to purchase a puppy from a breeder who participates in the CCA’s recommended testing, be prepared to pay extra for your puppy, as there are costs associated with this testing that will likely be rolled into the puppy purchase fee.

 A puppy mill or a backyard breeder is only concerned about profit and does not carefully breed their dogs.
-This results in Chihuahuas being bred who have a poor quality of life because of unethical breeding practices and poor genetics.
+This results in Chihuahuas being bred and that may have a poor quality of life because of unethical breeding practices and poor genetics.
 Learn more at Harley’s Dream.

 Do not be deterred by Chihuahuas available for adoption; no matter how they came to be on this earth, they are all in need of loving homes.